oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-open-api/helidon-open-api.md

       type: object
 ```

-The `schemas:` section defines the objects that are passed back and forth (there are other possible sections under `components:` but they are not covered here.)
+The `schemas:` section defines the objects that are passed back and forth (there are other possible sections under `components:` but they are not covered here).
 Look at the `ItemRequest:` section, it defines the basic information in the ItemRequest object, this basically describes the ItemRequest class, with a requectedCount of type int32 (a Java int) and a requectedItem of a Java String

 <details><summary><b>Why is there more information for the ItemDetails ?</b></summary>
 To speed up the lab I've already provided the OpenAPI annotations to the ItemDetails class, as its in a different project and I didn't want to make this module to complex switching back and forwards between projects and building them.